arbkz/Getting-and-Cleaning-Data-Course-Project/Codebook.md

     + Values: 1-30

-The next 66 columns represent the Average of the measurements for a given Activity and Subject.
+The next 66 columns represent the Average of each feature for a given Activity and Subject.

+The prefix of Time implies a time domain variable
+The prefix of Frequency implies a frequency domain variable

-Where the label has a suffix of (-X/-Y/-Z)  this represents 3 distinct variables which are  measurements for the X,Y and Z axis
+Where the variable has a suffix of (-X/-Y/-Z) it is short hand for 3 distinct measurements for the X,Y and Z axis

+The units used for the accelerations (total and body) are 'g's (gravity of earth -> 9.80665 m/seg2).

+The gyroscope units are rad/seg.

+The values are normalized and bounded within [-1,1].

+Time Domain Variables

 * Time-BodyAcceleration-Mean(-X/-Y/-Z)
 * Time-BodyAcceleration-StdDev(-X/-Y/-Z)